AdaRoseCannon/progressive-web-apps-talk/index.md

 # Code fetch

-It makese more sense when broken down into a fetch request.
+It makes more sense when broken down into a fetch request.

+1. We create the header with the API key and ocntent type.
+1. We make a post request with the id in the body
+1. The ID is the long string at the end of the url.

 > Isomorphic fetch in a node.js server
 >